-The Opto 22 software utility PAC Manager[TM] must be used to configure E1 and E2 brain boards with compatible racks and modules.
-(This combination of brain board with I/O rack and modules is called an I/O unit.)
-This technical note describes how to configure E1 and E2 I/O units for an I/O system that uses one-or more-of the following applications:
+The combination of a brain board with a compatible I/O rack and modules is called an I/O unit.
+This technical note describes how to configure E1 and E2 I/O units for an I/O system that uses one or more of the following applications:

-PAC Control[TM], OptoOPCServer[TM], or OptoDataLink[TM]-PAC Control is Opto 22's flowchart-based programming application for creating control programs that run on Opto 22's SNAP PAC programmable automation controllers.
+• PAC Control[TM], OptoOPCServer[TM], or OptoDataLink[TM]-PAC Control is Opto 22's flowchart-based programming application for creating control programs that run on Opto 22's SNAP PAC programmable automation controllers.
 OptoOPCServer is an OPC 2.0-compliant data server for data connectivity with OPC clients.
 OptoDataLink provides bi-directional data exchange with common SQL databases.